CodeWithKartikey/Project-Backend-Blog/README.md

-# Blog-App-Backend
+# Project-Backend-Blog-App

 ## Description

-The Blog-App-Backend repository serves as the backend for a sophisticated blogging application.
+This repository serves as the backend for a sophisticated blogging application.
 It provides a robust API for managing users and blog posts.

 ## Features